 The Records Department processes concealed weapons carry permits for their residents.
 Previously, the process was solely paper-based.
 The department ran out of room to physically store anymore paper – a common problem for many organizations.
 They decided to digitize all paper records, and store them into the Laserfiche repository.
 Working in a paperless environment with Laserfiche now allows the team to provide electronic responses to requests for information to other agencies as well.

-Federal Government API Integration
+Federal Government API Integration for Veteran’s Affairs

 The integration they are most excited about is an API that the government released that allows the Veteran Affairs Office to upload their Laserfiche Forms to process veteran benefits requests.
 It allows for a seamless end-user experience without requiring a ton of hand coding from their small team.
 Integrations like this API help their staff to stay low-code, and ensures that they deploy projects quickly.
 It reduces the department’s turnaround time buy huge margins.
 The previous 14-day response time from the federal government now takes 48 hours!
 “That’s huge for veterans that need those benefits,” expressed Patterson.